Jing Liu, PhD, PEng

 Professionally, I’m an innovative Assistant Professor bringing proven success in implementing technology-based curriculum delivery and assessment tools.
 I am passionate about fostering academic development and success for every student.

-- Corrosion in energy sectors;
+- Corrosion and materials degradation in general

 - MAT E 202 - Materials Science II